My search for a quality compact

 Back to film then with the purchase of some Leica stuff such as a IIIc, IIIf and M3.
 The quality was back, but the processing and scanning was a schelp.
 An M8 was on the cards, but the cards did not produce the money for it!

 When the opportunity to get a Ricoh GX100 came up, I grabbed.
 Loved the feel and user interface to bits, but again the image quality and noise was not great.
-See samples here.
+See samples Chinese cultural evening.

-Below are pictures of the cameras mentioned so far.
+Below are pictures of some of the cameras mentioned so far.

-I currently have the Leica D-Lux 4 which I use with the Sigma viewfider.
-It works well, but I need a bigger sensor.
+I also tried the Leica D-Lux 4 which I use with the Sigma viewfinder.
+It works well, but I needed a bigger sensor.